 - The FEATURES-ARG2 element defines the features related to the second argument of relation.
 Like the element FEATURES-ARG1, it should include one ARG sub-element.
 It may also include other sub-elements.
-The ARG sub-element in the FEATURES-ARG2 should have a unique name which is different from the name for the ARG sub-element in the FEATURES-ARG2 should have a unique name which is different from the name for the ARG sub-element in the FEATURES-ARG1.
+The ARG sub-element in the FEATURES-ARG2 should have a unique name which is different from the name for the ARG sub-element in the FEATURES-ARG1.
 However, other sub-elements may have the same name as corresponding ones in the FEATURES-ARG1, if they refer to the same annotation type and feature in the text. - The ARG element is used in both FEATURES-ARG1 and FEATURES-ARG2.
 It specifies the annotation corresponding to one argument of a relation.
-It has four sub-elements, as follows; - NAME; a unique name for the argument (e.g. 'ARG1'). - SEMTYPE; the type of the arg value.
+It has four subelements, as follows; - NAME; a unique name for the argument (e.g. 'ARG1'). - SEMTYPE; the type of the arg value.
 This can be 'NOMINAL' or 'NUMERIC'.
 Currently only nominal is implemented. - TYPE; the annotation type for the argument. - FEATURE; the value of the named feature on the annotation of specified type is the identifier of the argument.
-Only if the value of the feature is same as the value of the feature specified in the sub-element <INSTANCE-ARG1>A</INSTANCE-ARG1>A</INSTANCE-ARG1> (or <INSTANCE-ARG2>B</INSTANCE-ARG2>), the argument is regarded as one argument of the relation instance considered. - ATTRIBUTE_REL element is similar to the ATTRIBUTE element.
+Only if the value of the feature is same as the value of the feature specified in the sub-element <INSTANCE-ARG1>A</INSTANCE-ARG1> (or <INSTANCE-ARG2>B</INSTANCE-ARG2>), the argument is regarded as one argument of the relation instance considered. - ATTRIBUTE\REL element is similar to the ATTRIBUTE element.
 However, it does not have the POSITION sub-element, and it has two other sub-elements, ARG1 and ARG2, relating to the two argument features of the (relation) instance type.
-In other words, if and only if the value X in the sub-element <ARG1>X</ARG1> is same as the value A in the first argument instance <INSTANCE-ARG1>A</INSTANCE-ARG1> and the value Y in the sub-element <ARG2>Y</ARG2> is same as the value B in the second argument instance <INSTANCE-ARG2>B</INSTANCE-ARG2> is the feature defined in this ATTRIBUTE_REL sub-element assigned to the instance considered.
-For relation learning, an ATTRIBUTE_REL is denoted as the class attribute by including <CLASS/>.
+In other words, if and only if the value X in the sub-element <ARG1>X</ARG1> is same as the value A in the first argument instance <INSTANCE-ARG1>A</INSTANCE-ARG1> and the value Y in the sub-element <ARG2>Y</ARG2> is same as the value B in the second argument instance <INSTANCE-ARG2>B</INSTANCE-ARG2> is the feature defined in this ATTRIBUTE\REL sub-element assigned to the instance considered.
+For relation learning, an ATTRIBUTE\REL is denoted as the class attribute by including <CLASS/>.